pareespathak/obstacle-avoiding-robot/README.md

 obstacle avoider feature is for automatic diven non go to goal mode . line following and obstacle avoider mode cannot be used at a time. they can be used simulteniously according to requirment.
+Delay can be adjusted according to the power of motors and  surface of environment where the  bot is used.
 //========================== Hardware components used====================================
 1. arduino uno
 2. bluetooth module Hc-05